Azure-Samples/azure-edge-extensions-polyglotnotebook-aio/README.md

 1. Your codespace should open automatically.
 If not, open it from the **Codespaces** tab in GitHub.

+## Next Steps
-1. Once your codespace is opened, navigate to `notebooks/get-started` and open the [Quickstart Deploy notebook](./notebooks/get-started/quickstart-virtual-deploy.ipynb) to get started.
+1. Go to the [Quickstart Deploy notebook](./notebooks/get-started/quickstart-virtual-deploy.ipynb) to get started.

 ## Resources